contrastsecurity/developer.contrastsecurity.com/learn/guides/learn-devsec/development/java/shading.md

 When a JAR is shaded, developers will commonly [relocate classes](https://maven.apache.org/plugins/maven-shade-plugin/examples/class-relocation.html) to a new namespace.
 This enables one library to use its own version of a component, while another library uses a different version of the library.

-### Example of when Shading/Relocation is necessary
+### Example of When Shading/Relocation is Necessary

 An application needs two libraries: A and B.